yuya-katafuchi/covid-19_priority_measures_japan/README.md

 * Requests to businesses to make use of telework and to promote the use of leave in order to reduce the need to attend work
 * Requests to railway companies to reduce the number of trains on holidays on routes to and from the areas under the measures

-As the priority measures under this law are issued by the government, which can limit the areas covered by these declarations more flexibly compared to emergency declarations ([Katafuchi, 2020](https://github.com/yuya-katafuchi/covid-19_emergency_statement_japan)), their implementation varies from one region to another, especially at the prefectural level where they have been implemented.
+As the priority measures under this law are issued by the government, which can limit the areas covered by these declarations more flexibly compared to emergency declarations ([Katafuchi, 2020](https://github.com/yuya-katafuchi/covid-19_emergency_statement_japan); Cabinet Secretariat, Japan, 2021b), their implementation varies from one region to another, especially at the prefectural level where they have been implemented.
 This repository consists of data constructed to capture this heterogeneity of priority measures at the prefectural level and to provide data-based analysis, as well as R code to support analysis using the data.

 ## Description of files
 * `covid-19_priority_measures_japan.csv`: data file of the priority measures issued by the government of Japan.